 - The application process for mortgage life insurance is straightforward, and does not require full medical underwriting.

 - If the policy holder dies before the mortgage is paid off, the insurance will cover the debt and full ownership goes to the next of kin.

 - Like term life insurance, ML insurance has fixed premiums, meaning they remain constant over the coverage period.
 Unlike term life insurance, the death benefit decreases.
 I.e. the more you pay off your mortgage debt, the less the benefit will be.

 - With this type of insurance, the death benefit can’t be used to pay for anything except mortgage.

 - Premium rates for mortgage life insurance can be high, and are primarily influenced by the size of the mortgage loan and the policy holder’s age.

-- You cannot choose a beneficiary with mortgage life insurance.
+- You cannot choose a beneficiary with ML insurance.
 The death benefit goes directly to the mortgage lender.

-- Mortgage life insurance is non-renewable and non-convertible, meaning that once the mortgage is paid off, the coverage lapses altogether.
+- ML insurance is non-renewable and non-convertible, meaning that once the mortgage is paid off, the coverage lapses altogether.

 Mortgage insurance vs term life insurance

 When it comes down to it, if you are in a position where your death (and subsequent loss of income) would impact your family’s ability to pay for their home and living costs, it is a good idea to invest in some sort of financial protection.
 ML insurance might seem like a clear option if your mortgage is your biggest financial responsibility, but it is actually far more limiting than term life insurance.